Rashid Maidin: Involvement in politics

 Rashid was also active in the trade unions, which led him to join the CPM as the party's first Malay member.
-In his memoir, Memoir Rashid Maidin: Daripada perjuangan bersenjata kepada perdamaian (The Memoirs of Rashid Maidin: From Armed Struggle to Peace), Rashid justified his decision to join the CPM due to the party's strong anti-imperialist stance.
-CPM was among the first anti-colonial movements in Malaya.
-Since young Rashid was inspired by the story of Maharajalela's war against the British in Perak.
-In 1939. he started to get involved in the Malayan Communist Party (MCP) and in 1941, he officially became a member of MCP.
-He was the first Malay joining MCP.
+In his memoir, Memoir Rashid Maidin: Daripada Perjuangan Bersenjata Kepada Perdamaian (The Memoirs of Rashid Maidin: From Armed Struggle to Peace), Rashid justified his decision to join the CPM due to the party's strong anti-imperialist stance.
+CPM was amongst the first anti-colonial movements in Malaya.
+Ever since his youth, Rashid was inspired by the story of Maharajalela's anti-colonial resistance against the British in Perak.
+In 1939 he began to get involved with the Malayan Communist Party (CPM) and soon after in 1941, he became an official member of the party.
+He was renowned for being the first Malay to join the CPM.

 In 1941, the Imperial Japanese Army invaded and occupied Malaya.
-The MCP, of which Rashid by now was the party's top Malay leader, organised armed resistance via the Malayan People's Anti-Japanese Army (MPAJA).
-At the end of the Anti-Japanese war, he met Abdullah CD.
+The CPM, of which Rashid was one of their highest-ranking Malay leaders, organised armed resistance via the Malayan People's Anti-Japanese Army (MPAJA).
+At the end of the anti-Japanese resistance, he met Abdullah CD.

-After the return of British rule, the CPM continued its armed insurrection, this time against the British colonial government, via its new militant wing, the Malayan National Libheration Army (MNLA).
-Rashid was entrusted by CPM leader Chin Peng to lead the MNLA's Malay-dominated 10th Regiment.
-In 1947, he was one of the representatives from CPM to attend a council communist party meeting in London.
-This meeting was participated by communist parties in the colonial country to discuss about the strategy to fight against colonialism for the right of independence.
-CPM's armed insurrection led the British to declare a state of emergency, which lasted between 1948 and 1960. in July 1948, he was caught by the British in Sungai Manik, Perak.
-He was put in jail for 3 and a half years.
-In the early 1952, he managed to free himself.
-After that in late 1952, Rashid met Abdullah CD in Pahang.
-Then in 1953, together with 10th Regiment, he retreated to the borders of Malaysia-Thailand.
-He was wounded on his leg during the battle against the British.
+After the return of British rule, the CPM continued its armed insurrection, this time against the British colonial government, via its new militant wing, the Malayan National Liberation Army (MNLA).
+Rashid was entrusted by CPM leader Chin Peng to lead the MNLA's Malay-dominated 10th Regiment alongside Abdullah CD.
+In 1947, he was one of the representatives from the CPM to attend a council communist party meeting in London.
+This meeting was participated by communist movements within the colonial country to discuss their strategy to resist British colonialism for the right of independence.
+CPM's armed insurrection led the British to declare a state of emergency, lasting from 1948 to 1960.
+In July 1948, he was captured by the British in Sungai Manik, Perak.
+He was subsequently jailed for 3 and a half years.
+In early 1952, Rashid succeeded in freeing himself, and in late 1952, he met his companion, Abdullah CD, in Pahang.
+Afterwards in 1953, together with the 10th Regiment, he retreated to the borders of Malaysia-Thailand.
+He was wounded in his leg during a battle against the British.